-Professional Homecare Providers (PHP) is a non-profit professional organization for independent nurses.
-We presently have one branch in Milwaukee, Wisconsin.
-This branch holds meetings throughout the year to educate and inform our members.
+Professional Homecare Providers (PHP) is a non-profit professional organization for Wisconsin independent nurses.
+We hold meetings throughout the year to educate and inform our members.
 We also conduct an annual Fall Conference with numerous sessions to keep our members informed about requirements for independent nurses and case coordinators.
 We include sessions for nurses just entering this field as well as sessions for experienced nurses.

 There are two types of Independent Nurse Providers: